octoflar/especia/README.md

 This software enables you to analyse spectroscopic data.
 Though it has been developed for the analysis of astrophysical spectra, it is applicable to spectroscopy in general.
-Read the two articles listed below to find out whether this software is of interest to you.
+Read the articles listed below to find out whether this software is of interest to you.
 If you already have some understanding of these matters, you may want to consult the [especia wiki](https://github.com/octoflar/especia/wiki).